 - Whole Life or Permanent Life Policies

 Permanent life policies provide lifetime coverage to consumers.
 It has a cash value feature where part of your monthly premium earns a minimum interest.
-Examples of permanent life policies are traditional whole life, universal, and indexed variables.
+Examples of permanent life policies are whole traditional life, universal, and indexed variables.

 Changes on Life Insurances Due to Low-interest Rates